STANDARD 1.

 Refrains from either directly or indirectly soliciting patients/clients through mechanisms such as personal contact, email, or other forms of communication in an attempt to further his/her own business interests.

-Must not solicit his/her employers’ clients for private practice and must adhere to his/her employment contract when leaving his/her place of employment.
+Must not solicit his/her employers’ clients and must adhere to his/her employment contract when leaving his/her place of employment.

 RT’s: